ebiron/sikke-nodes/README.md

 ## listWallets
    >    _***listWallets***_ function does not receive any parameters.
-This command lists the wallets and wallet balance information in the **SIKKE** client system of the logged-in user.
+This command lists the wallets and wallet balance information in the **Sikke** Node of the logged-in user.

 > Example Usage(console):
 >